 Our Disneyland 2-Day Itinerary is a touring plan consisting of what attractions, shows, and dining we’d do with 2 days in the park.
 This itinerary is our efficient way to experience all of the, what we consider, Disneyland essentials.
 Our Disneyland 1-Day Itinerary focuses on our favorite parts of the park and is an extremely busy itinerary that would be extremely hard to complete.
 What the 2-Day Itinerary affords is a chance to take a more leisurely pace, while still experiencing everything we recommend.
 With that said, we still don’t include every single attraction in this itinerary as there are some that should be skipped.
 Even with 2 full days in Disneyland, there is plenty to do there that will more than fill the time.
 If you are looking for an itinerary to other parks, click here.

-As I mentioned above, having the extra day won’t necessarily be used to get every single attraction in.
+As I mentioned above, the extra day won’t necessarily be used to get every single attraction in.
 Rather this gives guests a chance to experience our favorite aspects of Disneyland for a longer amount of time, see more shows and do a few more attractions.
 If you do enjoy riding attractions more than anything else, than check out our Disneyland Attraction Rankings to prioritize what to do first.

 Adding an extra day at Disneyland is something we recommend, hence the inspiration for this post.
 There are so many quality shows, attractions and lands to enjoy that experiencing it all in one day is next to impossible.
 Two days certainly helps in that but there are many times at the end of our trips where I wish that I had gotten to do just a little more.
 With that in mind, this itinerary still has you in the park from opening to close both days.
 While the pace is more leisurely than the 1-day itinerary, this will still be tiring.
 If you have a small child with you, adjusting the itinerary to fit in a mid-afternoon break is probably smart.
 All of this is made easier by staying at a hotel close to the parks.
 Disneyland Hotel, Grand Californian or a cheaper one across the street on Harbor Blvd all fit that bill.

 There are so many factors in a vacation and theme park day that I can’t really account for.
 Crowd levels fluctuate throughout the year and that can be a big factor in the number of attractions you can accomplish, as is the size of the group you are traveling with.
-This itinerary assumes a group is going without MaxPass, opting for the traditional paper FastPass route.
-MaxPass may save you a few minutes and is definitely useful during the busier times of the year although I’m not sure if it’s worth the cost.

 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
 While Disney World has become a place where it benefits to follow a schedule, Disneyland can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!

-Get There 45 Minutes Early
+Get There 30 Minutes Early and On the App Even Earlier

 As the park opens, make a beeline to Peter Pan’s Flight for some classic Disneyland fun.
 Even with this being your first attraction, there is a decent chance that you’ll have to do some waiting here.
 As long as you are at the park before opening then it shouldn’t be too bad.
 After flying over Neverland, the goal is to do as many popular Fantasyland attractions as you can.